-Bronx, NY – BRC–one of New York City’s leading nonprofit organizations providing caring and effective services and housing to vulnerable New Yorkers—celebrated the opening of its Reaching New Heights Residence and The Apartments at Landing Road with a ceremonial ribbon cutting, reception and building tour on Tuesday, May 22 at 233 Landing Road in Bronx, NY.
-Reaching New Heights and The Apartments at Landing Road, designed by Edelman Sulton Knox Woods/Architects, LLP and constructed by J Pilla Group, is the pilot program of BRC’s HomeStretch Housing – an innovative solution to provide affordable housing to extremely low income New Yorkers.
+Bronx, NY – BRC–a leading nonprofit organization providing caring and effective services and housing to vulnerable New Yorkers—celebrated the opening of its Reaching New Heights Residence and The Apartments at Landing Road with a ceremonial ribbon cutting, reception and building tour on Tuesday, May 22 at 233 Landing Road in Bronx, NY.
+Reaching New Heights and The Apartments at Landing Road, designed by Edelman Sulton Knox Woods/Architects, LLP and constructed by J Pilla Group, are the pilot programs of BRC’s HomeStretch Housing – an innovative solution to provide affordable housing to extremely low income New Yorkers.

 Key New York State and New York City officials, including New York State Office of Temporary and Disability Assistance (OTDA) Commissioner Samuel Roberts; New York City Deputy Mayor for Housing and Economic Development Alicia Glen; New York City Department of Homeless Services (DHS), Department of Social Services (DSS) and Human Resources Administration (HRA) Commissioner Steven Banks, New York City Department of Housing Preservation and Development (HPD) Deputy Commissioner Molly Wasow Park, and New York City Housing Development Corporation (HDC) President Eric Enderlin attended to celebrate this milestone.

 “We’re proud to play a role in this development as supportive housing brings together housing and tailored services necessary for individuals to achieve better stability in their lives,” said Office of Temporary and Disability Assistance (OTDA) Commissioner Samuel D. Roberts.
 “Congratulations to the Bowery Residents’ Committee and everyone else involved in constructing these much-needed apartments for individuals who have experienced homelessness.